improvess/raspberry-as-gige-camera/README.md

 ## Getting images from the camera remotely

-In this session we are talking about how to access the camera from a remote computer.
+In this section we are talking about how to access the camera from a remote computer.

 There are four ways to make reqeusts to the `rpiasgige` server: